zesty-io/zestyio-atom/README.md

 ```

 This information can be accessed from the Zesty.io Manager Code Editor tab.
 From inside that tab, there is a link in the object helper tray labeled "external editing".
 Click that tray option for this file.

-### What gets us to beta

-* [complete] Have tray load information on the file opened
-* [complete] Have tray load relative information on the model associated with the views
-* [complete] Show relative stage preview URLs for each file
-* [complete] File creation for javascript and stylesheets
-* Have stylesheets and javascript compile in the cloud on save (currently you need to save in the web interface to trigger compilation)
-* Have tray show a publish button for the file
-* Have publish trigger a cache refresh/destroy
-* Have tray show a synchronize button to get latest file code from the cloud
-* Have tray show the model fields relative to the file you are working on

-### Planned for post beta

-* Type ahead for Parsley models and fields

-### Ideas

-* Sync File Content from Zesty.io to Local File on Opening
-	* Possibly check the file last edited and user who edited before writing to cloud to prevent collisions